Mudcats Beat Wood Ducks in Extras

 Carolina Mudcats News Release

-KINSTON, N.C. - After surrendering the lead in the last of the ninth inning, the Carolina Mudcats rallied back with a pair of runs in the top of the 10th inning to beat the Down East Wood Ducks 4-3 on Wednesday night at Grainger Stadium in Kinston.
+ZEBULON, N.C. - The Carolina Mudcats scored a pair of runs in the sixth inning to break a 4-4 tie and beat the Down East Wood Ducks 6-4 on Independence Day at Five County Stadium.

-Carolina (47-30, 6-6 second half) took the lead in the 10th on a ground out from Luis Castillo to plate Filippo Di Turi but the big blow was a David Garcia double which added a very important insurance run and gave the Mudcats a 4-2 advantage.

-Down East (40-37 overall, 6-6 second half) got a run back in the last of the 10th inning but the Mudcats would hold on as Aidan Maldonado (W, 3-0) worked the final two innings for Carolina to preserve the victory.
+Carolina (48-30, 7-6 second half) took the lead in the last of the sixth inning when Reece Walling led off with a single down the left field line and scored one batter later as David Garcia drove his second double of the game, a line drive to left center field to give the Mudcats a 5-4 lead.
+Later in the frame Yhoswar Garcia laced a single off of Josh Trentadue (L, 3-2) back up the middle for a 6-4 advantage.

+Jose Nova (W, 1-0) worked a scoreless inning-plus but the real story out of the Mudcats bullpen was Dikember Sanchez (S, 1) who worked three scoreless innings with five punchout to help preserve the victory.

+The Mudcats took the lead in the fourth inning on a two-run double from Garcia and back-to-back hits from Garcia and Miguel Briceno to make it 4-3.

-The Wood Ducks tied the game in the last of the ninth inning on an Arturo Disla home run before the Mudcats rallied back in extras.
+Down East would rally to tie the game in the fifth before the Mudcats took the lead for good in the sixth.

-The series continues on Independence Day, Thursday, July 4, as the series shifts to Five County Stadium where the Mudcats host the Wood Ducks with first pitch slated for 6:30 p.m. and gates will open at 5:00 p.m. for patrons.
+The series continues on Friday night at Five County Stadium with first pitch slated for 6:30 p.m. and fireworks will follow the contest.

 Single-game tickets, season ticket packages, mini plans, group options, as well as luxury suite packages and DRB Homes Sky Lounge reservations in the US Foods Club Level are also still available now by visiting www.carolinamudcats.com, by calling (919) 269-2287, and by visiting the Five County Stadium front office in Zebulon.